ioBroker/ioBroker.admin/src/src/components/JsonConfigComponent/SCHEMA.md

   - `version` - Check version

 - `uuid` - Show iobroker UUID
+- `port` - Special input for ports.
+It checks automatically if port is used by other instances and shows warning

 ## Common attributes of controls
 All types could have: